Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/node-and-app-lifecycle.md

 In this lifecycle stage, three events can lead to state transitions:
 - **NodeStopped**: leads to the lifecycle stage **Installed** (e.g. by stopping the ActyxOS docker container)
 - **NodeKilled**: leads to the lifecycle stage **Installed** (e.g. the Android host system kills ActyxOS)
-- **NodeSettingsInvalidated**: happens if you [unset](/docs/cli#unset-settings-on-one-or-more-nodes) one or more node settings or ActyxOS was updated with a non-backwards-compatible node settings schema change.
+- **NodeSettingsInvalidated**: only happens if one or more node settings are [unset](/docs/cli#unset-settings-on-one-or-more-nodes) or ActyxOS was updated with a non-backwards-compatible node settings schema change.
 Note that you cannot `ax settings set` invalid settings, as the command automatically validates against the node settings schema.

 One event could happen that will not change the nodes lifecycle stage:
 - **NodeSettingsValidated**: caused by every successful `ax settings set` command.
 You could e.g. just change the display name of your node.